“This is Jeopardy” — Meet Eddie Timanus

-Introduction: There’s been a whirlwind of media coverage recently about former poker pro Alex Jacobs, and his six-day run on the television game show, “Jeopardy.”
-No doubt, Jacobs put on an amazing display of intellectual prowess and challenged conventional game strategy about how “Jeopardy” should optimally be played.
-However, Jacobs’ success wasn’t the most impressive performance ever by a poker player.
-In this column, I’ll introduce you to who someone who was even more memorable.
+There’s been lots of media coverage recently about a Las Vegas gambler who enjoyed an incredible run on the game show “Jeopardy.”
+However, in this column, I’ll introduce you to who someone who was even more memorable.
 His name was Eddie Timanus, and chances are, you’ve probably never heard of him.
 Until now.

-One does not expect to encounter someone who is truly amazing in a $5-10 Limit Omaha High-Low Split game, and certainly not in the poker room at Bally’s in Atlantic City back in 1997.
+One doesn’t expect to encounter someone who is amazing in a low-limit $5-10 Omaha High-Low Split game, and certainly not in the poker room at Bally’s in Atlantic City back in 1997.

 As I took my seat, I noticed another player in the game who had a friend brushed up closely behind his chair, whispering cards into his ear.
 Normally, this would violate the “one player to a hand” rule.
 However, something here was quite unusual.
 The player was blind.

 Playing hold’em, which requires memorizing two hole cards and then connecting one’s hand to the five board cards would be challenging enough.
 However, the added complexity of remembering four hole cards, plus the five board cards, along with all the suits, and then figuring out if there’s an eight-low qualifier for the low hand would seem to make playing Omaha High-Low Split far more difficult, if not impossible.
 Try it sometime.
 Close your eyes and imagine.

 The player continued playing, never once slowing up the game.
 He did not request that the board cards be repeated nor asked about the suits.
 He always knew when it was his turn to act.
 Oh, and the player also managed to carry on a normal table conversation with the other players and even managed to leave the game a winner.